 1. Don’t over-prepare!

 The temptation for most interviewees is to prepare answers to questions ahead of time.
-While this may seem like a good strategy, it comes across poorly on camera.
+This may seem like a good strategy, but often it comes across poorly on camera.
 While it’s a good idea to know about the topics before the interview, it sounds terrible to recite back something you memorized ahead of time.
 If you must, take a few notes that you can glance at between takes to make sure that you’ve covered your talking points, but don’t try to memorize your answers to specific questions.
 Unless you’re an experienced public speaker, your answers will likely come across as inauthentic.

 2. Give thorough answers to questions.